koljakube/mass-rename/README.md

 Use `mass-rename` to quickly rename a glob of files using numbering and optionally a file containing one name on each line.

+It is also just me playing around trying to get used to TDD.

 ## Installation

 You probably only want to use this as a CLI utility.
 Get it via